lerouxrgd/datachannel-rs/README.md

 ## Packaging

 By default [libdatachannel][] will be built and linked dynamically.
-However there is a `static` Cargo feature that will build and link it statically.
+However there is a `static` Cargo feature that will build and link it statically (with all its dependencies).

 Note that `CMake` is required to compile [libdatachannel][] through the [datachannel-sys](datachannel-sys) crate.